-Sivrihisar Grand Mosque The Sivrihisar Grand Mosque - known as Ulu Mosque - is a historical mosque in the town of Sivrihisar, which is within Eskişehir Province.
-It was built by Leşker Emir Celaleddin Ali in 1231-1232 during the reign of Anatolian Seljuk Sultan Kayqubad I (r.
-1220-1237).
-It has been restored two times: first in 1275 by Eminüddin Mikail bin Abdullah, the regent of Kaykhusraw III (r.
-1265-1284), and then again in 1440 by Hızır Bey, a judge from Sivrihisar as well as later Istanbul's first judge.
-As one of five known examples of wooden colummned architecture technique.
-The ground area of the mosque is 1,485 square meters.
-There are four entrances on the outer walls which made it possible for different prayer groups to go in through separate gates or doors.
-The roof is covered by tiles and replaced with lead sheet recently.
-The roof is carried by 67 wooden columns in the inside, of which the upper parts are decorated with painted engravings of figures mainly done in green, red and black colored paint.
-Some columns stand on stone bases that likely originated from Pessinus, an ancient city known as Ballıhisar today near Sivrihisar.
+Sivrihisar Grand Mosque The Ulu Mosque, also known as the Sivrihisar Grand Mosque, is a historic mosque located in the town of Sivrihisar within Eskişehir Province in Turkey.
+It was built in 1231-1232 by Leşker Emir Celaleddin Ali during the reign of Anatolian Seljuk Sultan Kayqubad I. The mosque has undergone two restorations: the first in 1275 by Eminüddin Mikail bin Abdullah, regent of Kaykhusraw III, and the second in 1440 by Hızır Bey, a judge from Sivrihisar who later became Istanbul's first judge.
+The mosque is one of the five known examples of the wooden columned architecture technique.
+The mosque has a ground area of 1,485 square meters and features four entrances on its outer walls, allowing different prayer groups to enter through separate gates or doors.
+The roof is covered with tiles and has recently been replaced with lead sheet.
+Inside, the roof is supported by 67 wooden columns, with upper parts decorated with painted engravings of figures in green, red, and black.
+Some of the columns stand on stone bases believed to have originated from Pessinus, an ancient city now known as Ballıhisar located near Sivrihisar.
 The Sivrihisar Grand Mosque is a historic mosque situated in the town of Sivrihisar, in the province of Eskisehir.
-It is designed with six naves arranged in an east-west direction.
-The middle two rows of naves are higher than the others and resemble historic tents used in Central Asia that were popular during nomadic times.
-One of those ornamental masterworks is a minbar from 1245 by Horasanli Ibrahim Mehmet which was made out of walnut trees with geometrical and floral designs engraved into the woodwork.
-The minbar is believed to have been moved here from the Sivrihisar Kılıç Masjid, which was torn down in 1924.
-The top turret was added by Osman oğlu Hacı Habib in 1409-1410 as shown on its inscription.
-The Sivrihisar Grand Mosque, located in the Central Anatolian province of Eskisehir, has been listed on the UNESCO World Heritage Tentative List since April 13, 2016, and is recognized for its historical significance and architectural uniqueness.
+It is designed with six naves arranged in an east-west direction, with the middle two being higher than the others and resembling the traditional tents of Central Asia that were popular among nomads.
+One of the mosque's notable works of art is a minbar, crafted in 1245 by Horasanli Ibrahim Mehmet from walnut trees and decorated with intricate geometrical and floral designs.
+The minbar is believed to have been transferred from the Sivrihisar Kılıç Masjid, which was demolished in 1924.
+The top turret was added by Osman oğlu Hacı Habib in 1409-1410 as indicated by its inscription.
+The Sivrihisar Grand Mosque was added to the UNESCO World Heritage Tentative List on April 13, 2016, and is recognized for its historical significance and architectural uniqueness.